 Before deploying a vMX, it is important to understand several key concepts.

 All MXs can be configured in either NAT or VPN concentrator mode.
 There are important considerations for both modes.
-For more detailed information on concentrator modes, click here.
+If needed, refer to the article on concentrator modes for more detailed information.